jerrylee1697/HackUCI19/pages/Jax(Google).md

 and the rest of the [JAX
 examples](https://github.com/google/jax/blob/master/examples/).

-## What's supported
+## What   supported

-If you’re using JAX just as an accelerator-backed NumPy, without using `grad` or `jit` in your code, then in principle there are no constraints, though some NumPy functions haven’t been implemented yet.
+I just as an accelerator-backed NumPy, without using `grad` or `jit` in your code, then in principle there are no constraints, though some NumPy ented yet.
 A list of supported functions can be found in the [reference documentation](https://jax.readthedocs.io/).

 Generally using `np.dot(A, B)` is